Find a consultant

 - Whilst scanning the machine makes a repeated loud banging noise.
 We provide headphones to protect the ears and to allow communication, and you will also have a choice of music.

-Who is suitable for a MRI Scan in London?
+Who is suitable for a MRI scan?

-- Cardiac pacemaker / internal (implanted) defibrillator
+- Cardiac pacemaker or internal (implanted) defibrillator

 - Cochlear (ear) implant